sen-tou/stvbyr-tech/content/about/_index.md

 ---
-title: "About"
+title: "About me"
 date: 2020-11-21T11:33:04+01:00
 draft: true
 ---

-This is my about page
+This is my About page